kerryhouchinroberts/http-responses/README.md

 * Don't forget to make your own file to hold your parsing code!
 (HINT: it's required in the spec_helper.rb)
 * DOUBLE HINT: this file goes in the lib folder!
+* TRIPLE HINT: YOU WILL NEED TO INITIALIZE!
 * A 200 and 301 response format are in the lib folder for reference.

 # THINK